Accessibility — Statement of Commitment

 The Royal College will strive to ensure that its policies, practices and procedures are consistent with the following core principles as outlined in the AODA.

-Please contact the People Services and Organizational Development (PSOD) office via email at firstname.lastname@example.org should you wish to:
+Please contact the Communications office should you wish to:

-- provide feedback on the way we provide products and services to customers with disabilities;
+- provide feedback on our policy or the way we provide products, services and facilities to anyone, including people with disabilities,

 - request additional information.